HuidaeCho/foss4g-2021-r.topmodel-workshop/docs/source/ncdc-weather-data.rst

                         mindate VARCHAR(10),
                         maxdate VARCHAR(10))

-Note that the mindate and maxdate columns are not necessarily for PRCP or EVAP data.
+The mindate and maxdate columns are not necessarily for PRCP or EVAP data.
 Instead, we need to use the minyear and maxyear columns in the ghcnd_inventory table.

 Creating weather station vectors